Craigharrison79/MS1-Dental-Clinic/README.md

 - clinic 3 photo is from Pexels by Daniel Frank [Pevels](https://www.pexels.com/photo/chairs-arranged-on-table-305564/)
 - clinic 4 photo is from Pexels by Daniel Frank [Pevels](https://www.pexels.com/photo/view-of-clinic-305568/)
 - clinic 5 photo is from Pexels by Shvets Anna [Pevels](https://www.pexels.com/photo/green-leaf-potted-plant-2563411/)
+    - At this time the clinic is being build so we have no photos as of yet.
+I use the photos above to be place holders for the time being.

 # Features